xKatsuoo/Techstarter/README.md

-﻿# Techstarter AWS-23-02
+﻿# Techstarter further education to become a "DevOps Cloud Engineer"

-This repository contains the course files for the Techstarter AWS Course.
+This repository contains the course files for the Techstarter Course.

 ## Table of Contents